firedev/firedev.github.io/_posts/2023-03-06-develop-for-joy.md

 Do not send mixed signals.
 Every developer waits for green.
 If you see some build step is always failing, either change it to pending or remove it.
 There should be positive reinforcement.
 Plus it's annoying when you have to check the build status manually every time.

 ## Simple branching
 Before there was this craze with `flow`, `git-flow`, `github-flow`.
 People were foaming at their mouths on how to arrange branches.
 I like [Trunk-based development](https://trunkbaseddevelopment.com/) with some simple branch naming rules like `0000-task-title`.
 The `master` branch is always ready to release and continuously deployed to a staging environment after every green build.
-Red build or a failing migration in `master` is an incident that should be fixed asap.
+A red build or a failing migration in `master` is an incident that should be fixed asap.

 The rest is optional.
 I let developers merge their pull requests once everything is green and they feel it's ready.